JyotiDalal93/COVID-19_SSA/README.md

 For more information: https://osf.io/xmqac/

 ### Project 3: ###
-**Jyoti Dalal***, Isotta Triulzi*, Ananthu James et al., *COVID-19 Mortality in Women and Men in Sub-Saharan Africa: A Cross Sectional Study (accepted in BMJ Global Health).*
+**Jyoti Dalal***, Isotta Triulzi*, Ananthu James et al., *COVID-19 Mortality in Women and Men in Sub-Saharan Africa: A Cross Sectional Study (ACCEPTED in BMJ Global Health).*

 For more information: https://www.medrxiv.org/content/10.1101/2021.07.31.21261422v1